Faculty Appointments and Employment

 This policy explains the conditions and terms that govern the limited employment of individuals hired to complete a short-term, academic work assignment, such as teaching a course for one or two academic terms.
 Faculty wage employees are not governed by the policy “Employment of Academic General Faculty Members.”

 This policy describes the process for performing background checks before new faculty members are hired or former faculty members are rehired after a break in service of one year or more.
-The policy also explains the different types of background checks.
+The policy also explains the different types of background checks and screenings, and details the post-employment requirement to disclose criminal convictions.

 This policy details the materials that should be retained in each faculty member’s personnel file at the department or school level and the conditions that govern release of information from these files to third parties or to the faculty member.